phoenix125/SteamServerQuery/readme.txt

 Forum:   https://phoenix125.createaforum.com/index.php

 ----- VERSION HISTORY -----
+(2020-07-08) v1.3 Added many more options
+- Added: URL or IP can now be used.
+- Added: Help information added.
+- Added: Optional output data to TXT CSV and commandline, with or without header data.
+- Fixed: Several minor bug fixes.

 (2020-06-30) v1.2 Bugfix
-- Fix: The online/max player counts and gameID were not properly being converted to decimal.
+- Fixed: The online/max player counts and gameID were not properly being converted to decimal.

 (2020-06-28) v1.1 Bugfix
-- Fix: When the Pipe symbol | is in title, it would cause an error.
+- Fixed: When the Pipe symbol | is in title, it would cause an error.

 (2020-06-28) v1.0 Initial release